Confirming an interview

 Dressing for work

-Relaxed workplace attire is becoming the norm.
-At many companies "casual Friday" has expanded to the rest of the week.
-Each company, season, industry, and geographic region will call for different fashion decisions; how you dress at the job may have very little to do with how you dress for an interview.
+Each company, season, industry, and geographic region will call for different dress expectations.
+How you dress at the job may not be how you dress for an interview.
 After being offered a position, it's a good idea to simply ask your supervisor about the dress code when you're unsure of those expectations.
-Additionally, you can research how employees dress by reviewing their website or taking note of how folks were dressed during your interview.
+Many organizations are using a “dress for your day” dress code, which may mean more casual or formal dress days according to the day’s work.
+Additionally, you can research how employees dress by reviewing their website or taking note of how they were dressed during your interview.